JamesMarcogliese/Capstone/README.md

 Portable USB-Drive Encryption Device (PUDE)
 ========
-Capstone Project for Sheridan College 2014
+Repo for Capstone Project for Sheridan College 2014

 Members: James Marcogliese, Shawn Shamshuddin, William Clattenburg

 Please see link for YouTube Demo: https://www.youtube.com/watch?v=G_ZBEVKRadc

+Folder Contents:

+	Lib for BBB - Modified Libraries for BeagleBone Black Obj-C IPhone Application - IPhone application used as BBB extention Src for BBB - PUDE Progam that runs on boot on the BeagleBone Black.
+	TCScripts - Scripts that are loaded onto the USB drive upon program execution.